fluttercommunity/flutter_workmanager/README.md

 # Initialization
 In your `main.dart` file define a top level function called `callbackDispatcher`.
-This function will be called by Android and will return the value you provided when you registered the task.
+This function will be called once a background job completes and will return the value you provided when you registered the task.

 Use the `WorkManager` helper function `WorkManager.defaultCallbackDispatcher` to register a callback.
 Your sole responsibility is to either `true` of `false`;